Enable enhanced networking with ENA on your EC2 instances - Amazon Elastic Compute Cloud

 Linux network interface driver

-Use the following command to verify that the ena module is being used on a particular interface, substituting the interface name that you want to check.
+Use the following command to verify that the ena kernel driver is being used on a particular interface, substituting the interface name that you want to check.
 If you are using a single interface (default), it this is eth0.
 If the operating system supports predictable network names, this could be a name like ens5.

 [ec2-user ~]$ ethtool -i eth0 driver: vif version: firmware-version: bus-info: vif-0 supports-statistics: yes supports-test: no supports-eeprom-access: no supports-register-dump: no supports-priv-flags: no